Looking for treasures at Mandarake Grand Chaos in Nipponbashi

 Hola!
 I’m Diego, Osaka Metro NiNE’s designated otaku reporter.
 I love Japanese manga comics, video games, and pop culture and moved to Osaka from Barcelona, Spain.
 I’ve been pursuing my otaku life every day while studying Japanese.

-Today, I visited one of my favorite shops, Mandarake Grand Chaos, at its new location in Nipponbashi Osaka’s otaku paradise!
-It just moved there from America-mura in December.
+Today, I visited one of my favorite shops, Mandarake Grand Chaos, at Nipponbashi Osaka’s otaku paradise!

-Mandarake Grand Chaos stands tall in the middle of Nipponbashi Den Den Town, about 6-minute walk south on Sakaisuji Avenue from Ebisucho Station.
+Mandarake Grand Chaos stands tall in the middle of Nipponbashi Den Den Town, about 6-minute walk north on Sakaisuji Avenue from Ebisucho Station.

 The six-story building is filled with manga, anime, video games, J-Pop idol merch, cosplay products, special interest magazines…everything from vintage to the newest on the market, from Japan and all over the world.
 It has everything otaku loves—it’s a dream museum for otaku.